Here's the old door I found:

 |after 1st coat of white.
 You can see the black (somewhat) around the edges of the panel.|

-I used nuts & bolts (the kind for attaching stair boards to metal pre-fab risers) to attach the headboard to the bed frame.
+I used nuts & bolts (the kind for attaching stair boards to metal pre-fab risers) to attach the headboard to my metal bed frame.
 I used four of them total to hold the headboard in place - a nut with a 2 1/2" shaft, two washers and a bolt for each fastener.
+You could also attach the headboard to the wall either with screws or using a French cleat, click HERE for the how-to.

 |and because the pillows obscure the view of the distressing, here's a closeup|